Biography: Ned B. Einstein

 Also, motorcoaches are not designed for standees, and do not contain the interior appendages (e.g., horizontal or vertical stanchions) for them to grasp while standing or walking about within the passenger compartment.
 Yet, most motorcoaches contain restrooms, and passengers periodically move about on the vehicle while it is moving.

 By far, the most significant incident scenario in motorcoach operations is a catastrophic accident.
 While the industry's "formal" position is that fatigue is rarely a factor in such incidents, regulatory agencies (e.g., Federal Motor Carrier Safety Administration) and non-USDOT-affiliated watchdog agencies (e.g., the National Transportation Safety Board) feel that roughly half of all catastrophic motorcoach accidents involve fatigue, as does Mr. Einstein, as well as most research scientists in this field.
 Most of the many cases of this type that Mr. Einstein has worked on as an expert have involved fatigue.
 One problem is that, because of the lobbying efforts of this sector's information-sharing/lobbying organizations (United Motorcoach Association and American Bus Association), the industry obtained an exemption to changes in the Hours-of-Service (HOS) regulations revised several years ago, changes that the trucking industry accepted and endorsed, which limit the amount that shift start times can change from one day to the next to three hours.
 Without this constraint, while HOS regulations pose limits on the amount of time a motorcoach driver can operate a vehicle (10 hours) within a span of 15 hours of "on-duty" time (after which the driver must be off-duty for at least eight hours), the exemption permits drivers to change shift times counter to biological reality and still remain in compliance with HOS requirements.
-As a consequence, many motorcoach operators are driving when their bodies would otherwise be sound asleep, a variation of intense jet lag, and while there may be days between the shift involving an incident and the driver's previous shift, the driver may have had little or no sleep before beginning a full-day's run, and reach a state of exhaustion before that shift has been completed, particularly as many or most motorcoach drivers are constantly "on call," and requested to report to duty at any time, in a matter of hours, irrespective of when or if they had had enough (or any) sleep, as long as they have not driven for the past eight hours..
+As a consequence, many motorcoach operators are driving when their bodies would otherwise be sound asleep, a variation of intense jet lag.
+And while there may be days between the shift involving an incident and the driver's previous shift, the driver may have had little or no sleep before beginning a full-day's run, and reach a state of exhaustion before that shift has been completed, particularly as many or most motorcoach drivers are constantly "on call," and requested to report to duty at any time, in a matter of hours, irrespective of when or if they had had enough (or any) sleep, as long as they have not driven for the past eight hours.

 It is easy to see why this childlike and counter-scientific form of fatigue-management creates so many catastrophic accidents.
 Adding to this problem, catastrophic accidents on motorcoaches are compounded by some of the vehicle's unusual characteristics.
 Their high floor heights raise the center of gravity compared to any other type of bus (other than a double-decker bus) and rollover propensity is increased, compounded further by the high speeds at which many of these vehicles travel in certain "duty cycles" (like intercity or "regular-route" services like those provided by Greyhound, Coach USA and Coach America).
-Secondly, seat-legs are not always welded to frame members, but rather, just attached to long screws by nuts and large "washers" below the wooden floor surface, so in many severe accidents (particularly frontal crashes), the seat legs immediately shear the bolts and break the wooden flows, tearing out and mangling the passengers' feet, ankles and legs.
+Secondly, seat-legs are not always welded to frame members, but rather, just attached to long screws by nuts and large "washers" below the wooden floor surface.
+So in many severe accidents (particularly frontal crashes), the seat legs immediately shear the bolts and break the wooden floors, tearing out and mangling the passengers' feet, ankles and legs.
 Thirdly, the huge, almost panoramic passenger windows facilitate ejections, and few motorcoaches contain seatbelts -- although Federal legislation to mandate their installation (however not necessarily their retrofit to existing coaches) is hovering close to reality, despite industry objections to it.
 (Canadian, Australian and European motorcoaches all contain three-point securement belts for all passengers.)

-The smaller vehicles providing service on a "demand-responsive" basis (usually curb-to-curb) are the pupil transportation industry's version of paratransit service, and as with their travel on regular buses via "inclusion," driver assistance on the off the vehicle typically depends on the age, characteristics and disabilities of each particular passenger.
+The smaller vehicles providing service on a "demand-responsive" basis (usually curb-to-curb) are the pupil transportation industry's version of paratransit service, and as with their travel on regular buses via "inclusion," driver assistance on and off the vehicle typically depends on the age, characteristics and disabilities of each particular passenger.
 (Obviously, a wheelchair user requires assistance off the vehicle, since no schoolbus of even the smallest size is ramp-equipped.)
 However, unlike complementary paratransit service, where many passengers and trips change from day to day, special education service routes, stops and passengers generally remain the same throughout the entire school year, notwithstanding periodic or occasional changes as students are added or deleted from route, or occasionally change schools.
 (This is generally known as "subscription" service in the paratransit world.)

 Like all schoolbus services, drivers must possess commercial driver's licenses, even when the vehicles weigh less than 10,000 lbs.
 GVWR.
 However, one exception to this rule involves vehicles with a capacity of fewer than 15 students (in several states, the limit is 10), on which service can be provided on a non-yellow bus by a driver without a CDL license.
 As a consequence, the latter drivers do not necessarily possess training and certification in defensive driving, as must all CDL holders, and typically do not receive the volume and quality of training that CDL-certified schoolbus drivers do.